PatrickStephansen/synthjs/readme.md

 # synthjs

-Beginner-friendly modular synth for the browser
+Beginner-friendly modular synth for the browser.
+See it run at https://patrickstephansen.github.io/synthjs/.

 Run `npx maid <level3-heading>` to run the listed scripts. (`npm i` first to make sure maid is installed)